ECW Hardcore TV: Format

 Hardcore TV was edited from footage of ECW's live events from the ECW Arena and other house shows.
-It also included backstage promos & vignettes, which were not shown to the live crowd or included on home video releases of the events.
+It also included backstage promos and vignettes, which were not shown to the live crowd or included on home video releases of the events.
 A segment called Hype Central advertised upcoming events and ECW merchandise in a tongue in cheek manner.

 Music videos from major musical acts were sometimes shown, interspersed with footage detailing the history of current feuds, as well as spectacular spots.
 Frequently, the ending of the show would feature a montage of several different promos, with Dick Dale's cover version of "Misirlou" as background music.
 These became known as "Pulp Fiction promos".
 The purpose of these promos was to maximize the show's limited airtime in order to keep the fans up to date with current wrestling storylines.

 In keeping with ECW's unconventional approach, episodes were not structured with a build toward a main event as with typical professional wrestling programming.
 Any given week's program could feature any number of matches or match type.
 Owner/producer Paul Heyman's intent was to keep things fresh by providing variety for the viewers.